-Motlow also offers a university parallel major with computer science or information systems concentration.
-To make sure you are following the correct program, check with your advisor or see the computer science concentration or information systems concentration in the university parallel major.
+Motlow also offers a university parallel major with computer science or information systems area of emphasis.
+To make sure you are following the correct program, check with your advisor or see the computer science area of emphasis or information systems area of emphasis in the university parallel major.

 ^{}Keyboarding skills are required.
-CST 100 or previous typing course is a prerequisite or corequisite for CST 120.
+CST 100 or previous typing course is a prerequisite or co-requisite for CST 120.